 UHS Speed Class U3 – 30 MB/S

-Please use the card whit speed of at least class 10.
+Please use the card with speed of at least class 10 for Full HD 1080p video.

 6. Fake cards: